Create regular mesh of points

 D2a tibble or data frame with sensor coordinates in namedxandycolumns,D3a tibble or data frame with sensor coordinates in namedx,yandzcolumns.

-To build the appropriate meshes in both dimensions, it is necessary to have the input of 3D sensor locations and their corresponding projection onto a plane; the function itself does not perform this projection.
+To build the appropriate meshes in both dimensions, it is necessary to have the input of 3D sensor locations and their corresponding 2D layout; the function itself does not perform a projection onto a plane.

 It is also necessary to keep the same sensor locations order in D2 and D3 part of the coordinates.